Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowpipe_streaming_msk/vhol_snowflake_snowpipe_streaming_msk.md

 id: vhol_snowpipe_streaming_msk
-summary: This guide will walk you through how to apply a data-intensive approach to real-time data using Snowpile streaming and Managed Streaming for Apache Kafka (MSK).
+summary: This guide will walk you through how to apply a data-intensive approach to real-time data using Snowpipe Streaming and Amazon Managed Streaming for Apache Kafka (MSK).
 categories: Getting-Started
 environments: web
 status: Hidden